slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 ### Drop Shadows

-To achieve the graphical effect of a visually elevated shape that shows a shadow effect underneath the frame of an element, it is possible to set the following `drop-shadow` properties:
+To achieve the graphical effect of a visually elevated shape that shows a shadow effect underneath the frame of an element, it's possible to set the following `drop-shadow` properties:

 -   **`drop-shadow-blur`** (_in_ _length_): The radius of the shadow that also describes the level of blur applied to the shadow.
 Negative values are ignored and zero means no blur (default).
 -   **`drop-shadow-color`** (_in_ _color_): The base color of the shadow to use.
 Typically that color is the starting color of a gradient that fades into transparency.